php-runtime/runtime/src/psr-17/README.md

 A runtime with support for any PSR-17 compatible implementation.

+If you are new to the Symfony Runtime component, read more in the [main readme](https://github.com/php-runtime/runtime).

 ## Installation

 Install this runtime plus a package that [provide psr/http-factory-implementation](https://packagist.org/providers/psr/http-factory-implementation).